Coventry City 2 Rochdale 1

 The context

 Another home ground for Coventry.
-The circumstances of the Sky Blues’ present nomadic existence are complicated – but suffice to say the fans are being royally shafted, and a proud part of their city’s heritage systematically destroyed, in yet one more example of a football club falling into dubious hands.
-It’s a disgrace that these things are allowed to happen.
+The reasons for their present nomadic existence may be complex, but fans find themselves being royally shafted – and a big part of football heritage systematically destroyed – as yet one more club suffers under dubious ownership.
+It seems incredible that such things continue to happen.

 unique (Coventry Telegraph)